VanshSharma0/Movie-Search/README.md

 Contributions are welcome!
 If you have any ideas or improvements, feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at [your email](vanished934@gmail.com).
+If you have any questions or suggestions, feel free to reach out to me at (vanished934@gmail.com).

 ---